ujjwalt/neon/README.md

 ====

 # About
-Neon is fast, minimal ruby binding for the neo4j.
+Neon is fast, minimal ruby binding for neo4j.
 It provides a simple api to manipulate a Neo4J database instance hosted on a server or running as an embedded instance.

 # Usage
 ## Creating Sessions